E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 ```
 java -jar Mining.jar MiningAuthors FilterBy="[experimentalTechnique:X-RAY DIFFRACTION,SOLUTION NMR][publicationYear:2015-2020] Pipeline="arp/warp:ARP/wARP,buccaneer:Buccaneer,shelxe:Shelxe,phenix.autobuild:Phenix Autobuild,phenix autobuild:Phenix Autobuild"
 ```
-- The above command will be mining in the PDB that solved by only X-RAY DIFFRACTION or SOLUTION NMR and published between 2015-2020.
+- The above command will be mining in the PDB that is solved by only X-RAY DIFFRACTION or SOLUTION NMR and published between 2015-2020.
 - You can select to search for the papers that published in a specific year by using a comma instead of hyphen For example:

 ```